SoftwareAG/c8y-docs/src/render/guides/reference/alarms/alarm-collection.html.md

 ### PUT - bulk update of alarm collection

-The PUT method allows for update alarms collections, currently only status of alarm can be changed.
+The PUT method allows for updating alarms collections.
+Currently only the status of alarms can be changed.

 Request body: